 It is key to know the relationship between volcanoes and mountains.
 A volcano is only a vent (hole in the earth’s crust) through which lava spews out.
 It means a volcano alone is not a mountain.
 It becomes a mountain when the spewed out lava solidifies around the vent to form a hard, rocky mound around the vent.

 Landforms formed from the volcanic activity will depend on the kind of volcano it is or the material produced.

 Here are a few important examples of landforms from volcanic eruptions

 They form by non-explosive eruptions of low viscosity (more fluid lava) lava.
 The features of this kind of volcano are its gentle upper slopes and steep lower slopes.
 Low viscosity material from the vent spreads around quickly before they cool and solidify.
 As they cool, viscosity increases, causing it to thicken at the edges.

 Craters and Calderas:

-A plateau is an elevated portion of the land with a flat surface, and often with steep slopes or cliffs at the one or more sides.
+A plateau is an elevated portion of the land with a flat surface.
+It often has steep slopes or cliffs at one or more sides.
 It is nicknamed tableland because it looks like a table.
 They are very common and believed to cover a third of the total land area of planet earth.
-Plateaux are formed in many ways One way is when volcanoes erupt small amounts of lava over a long period.
-The lava is usually low in viscosity and so it easily spreads over a long distance before they harden.
+Plateaux are formed in many ways.
+One way is when volcanoes erupt small amounts of lava over a long period.
+The lava is usually low in viscosity, and so it easily spreads over a long distance before they harden.

 1. Volcanic Landforms, Volcanoes and Plate Tectonics, Prof. Stephen A. Nelson